Language Access Compliance Myths

 Working with a professional interpreter is actually not a requirement if you offer and the patient declines.
 If your organization offers access to and explains the benefits of professional interpreting and the patient declines, you can document the offer and refusal of professional interpreting services and allow the patient’s family member or friend to interpret.
 However, in this situation it is best to have a professional interpreter stand by in case a conflict of interest arises or in case there are issues communicating through the family member or friend.4,8

-There is an exception, though: minor children should not be allowed to interpret, even upon request, except in case of an emergency until a professional interpreter is secured.
+There is an exception: minor children should not be allowed to interpret, even upon request, except in case of an emergency until a professional interpreter is secured.
 4,8

 Sources: